-Simple, secure and super-efficient Bluetooth technology is powering millions of health and medical devices, with hundreds of millions more on the way.
+Simple, secure and super-efficient Bluetooth Smart and Bluetooth Smart Ready technology is powering millions of health and medical devices, with hundreds of millions more on the way.

-Bluetooth technology is the catalyst bringing inexpensive, simple, and secure health-monitoring devices to market, promising to help millions of people stay healthy or get well.
+Bluetooth technology is the catalyst bringing inexpensive, simple, and secure health-monitoring devices to market, promising to help millions of consumers stay healthy or get well.

 Some of the many Bluetooth enabled health and wellness devices already on the market include wireless blood glucose monitors, heart rate monitors, weight scales and stethoscopes.
-These devices are making it easier than ever to collect vital health information about people with a wide variety of medical conditions – even allowing healthcare providers to monitor patients while they're at home or on the go.
+These devices are making it easier to collect vital health information about consumers with a wide variety of medical conditions – even allowing healthcare providers to monitor patients while at home or on the go.

 The use of low-power wireless technologies in consumer health monitoring applications will increase from under 40 million IC shipments in 2009 to over 200 million IC shipments in 2015"

 Bluetooth Smart devices with low energy technology allows manufacturers to design wireless devices that are extremely small and yet last longer, by shrinking battery size and requiring less power.
 Consumers can now wear tiny wireless sensors that can operate for months or years with just a coin-cell battery.
 Bluetooth technology is the conduit allowing inexpensive and super-efficient sensors to securely collect data and send it to an application that turns it into useful and timely information.

 These sensors connect to Bluetooth enabled phones, tablets, and laptops.
 Once the sensor sends the health information to the computerized hub device, it is stored and analyzed.
 Consumers can view their own health information or securely share their medical information with their healthcare provider.